Avignon Provence-alpes-cote Dazur, France Travel Guide

 The Mediterranean Coast and Lac de Sainte-Croix feature clear waters for swimming and watersports.

-These regional natural parks offer a blend of natural beauty and charming villages.
+These regional natural recreational areas have a blend of natural beauty and charming villages.
 Activities include hiking and picturesque drives.

 The Verdon Gorge features spectacular turquoise waters.
 The Camargue is an unique wetland ecosystem known for its wildlife.